NixonInnes/bootlets/README.rst

 Bootlets
 ========

-Python class representation of HTML.

-The goal of this project is to create python classes which can be used like lego blocks to build HTML pages.
+Bootlets is a Python library that provides a set of template objects which render HTML code, so you never have to write any HTML again!

+The templates can be subclassed and customised, or changed on the fly, to modify its' content or keyword arguments.

+see `Notebook <https://github.com/NixonInnes/bootlets/blob/master/example.ipynb>` for more detail

 Links
 -----